FlowFuse/website/src/changelog/2024/08/enterprise-license-update.md

 ## After Expiry

 - All running instances will be suspended.
-- Instances will not be stared.
+- Instances will not be started.
 - No new Instances or Devices can be created.
 - A email will be sent to all Admin users saying the license has expired.
 - A banner showing the license as expired will be shown to all users.